- Our contact details

 Under data protection regulation, the lawful bases we rely on for processing this information are always one of the following:

 Your consent.
-Some information (known a ‘sensitive data’) we can only process with your explicit consent.
-At The Fry Group, we will always ask for your express consent to do so for any health data or details relating to criminal convictions.
+Some information (such as ‘special category data’) we can only process with your explicit consent.
+At The Fry Group, we will always ask for your express consent to do so for any health data.
 You can withdraw your consent at any time by contacting your executive, or the data protection officer on the contact details given in this document.

 We have a contractual obligation.
 This is so that we can provide you with the services that you have agreed to when engaging with us for business.
 These terms can be found in our Service Charters or Terms of Engagement.

 We have a legal obligation.
 For example, reporting to regulatory bodies, local authorities, or governments.
-We may also need to retain your data if we believe that we may need to rely on it to defend ourselves in any future legal disputes.
+We may also need to retain your data if we believe that we may need to rely on it to defend ourselves in any future legal disputes or regulatory investigations.

 We have a legitimate interest.
 This is when it is either in our, or your, best interests to do so, and is often on a case-by-case basis.
 We will only rely on this basis when we believe there is minimal or no impact on you.